 Introducing the Oversight Justification for Omnicare

-The Omnicare ruling does prevent certain mergers that may be more beneficial to the company: some bidders attribute the certainty of a complete locked-up agreement without a fiduciary out to a greater extent than the value the company and the shareholders attribute to having an option to exit the merger.
-Even though shareholders may want such transaction to take place, corporate law as exemplified by the Omnicare ruling, does precludes this possibility.
-The reason for such a limitation is for the sake of having an effective monitoring mechanism over the board by shareholders in crucial decisions for the company.
-Boards are supposed to monitor on behalf of shareholders, but in some cases they themselves have to be monitored.
-Especially when there is a structural conflict-of-interest of the boards and the decision is a crucial decision for the company.
-This is the central rationale for Unocal and Revelon - in crucial end-game decisions, in situations of structural conflict-of-interest (maintaining their seat on the board by adopting defensive mechanisms against a hostile takeover or preferring a bid that doesn’t necessarily offer the highest price for shareholders) the board has to be monitored more closely, in these cases by the court.
-Similarly, complete lock-ups in merger or acquisition agreements are also important decisions in which there may be a structural conflict-of-interest.
-Yet the conflict-of-interest is more subtle in the case of complete lock-ups than the protective measures in Unocal or the rejection of the highest offer in Revlon.
-Unlike Unocal and Revlon, in which there is a higher offer lurking in the background, in Omnicare cases there isn’t necessarily a higher offer lurking in the background.
-There are no indications that there actually exists a better offer than the one the board has agreed to.
-In such circumstances the board is less suspect that it is prioritizing one offer based its own interests over an alternative offer that would be more beneficial to shareholders.
-Yet the problem is that there is no mechanism to monitor the board whether the offer it is pursuing is the optimal offer for the company.
-Although merger agreements are approved by shareholders, a merger agreement which is completely locked-up by the exclusion of a fiduciary out provision, and assuming no competitive process was performed prior to signing, does not enable shareholders to effectively monitor the board’s decision.
-The main tool from which shareholders can derive that the agreement is the best the company can receive is the market mechanism.
-In order to be able to determine the best price a company can receive one must have a thorough knowledge not only of the selling company, but also of the potential acquirers, including the ability to estimate the potential synergies other companies may derive by purchasing their company.
+The Omnicare ruling does prevent certain mergers that may be more beneficial to the company: some bidders value the certainty of a completely locked-up agreement without a fiduciary out more highly than the company and its shareholders value having the option to exit the merger.
+Even though shareholders may want a transaction that reflects this higher valuation, corporate law, as exemplified by the Omnicare ruling, precludes this possibility.
+The reason for imposing this limitation is to ensure an effective monitoring mechanism over the board by shareholders in crucial decisions for the company.
+Boards are supposed to monitor management on behalf of shareholders, but in some cases, they themselves have to be monitored, especially when there is a structural conflict of interest and the decision is a crucial one for the company.
+This is the central rationale for Unocal and Revelon: in crucial endgame decisions and structural conflicts of interest (where directors may maintain their seats on the board by adopting defensive mechanisms against a hostile takeover or preferring a bid that doesn’t necessarily offer the highest price for shareholders) the board must be monitored more closely, in these cases by the court.
+Similarly, complete lock-ups in merger or acquisition agreements are also important decisions in which there may be a structural conflict of interest.
+Yet the conflict of interest is more subtle in the case of complete lock-ups than in the protective measures in Unocal or the rejection of the highest offer in Revlon.
+Unlike Unocal and Revlon, in which there is a higher offer lurking in the background, in cases such as Omnicare, there are no indications that there actually exists a better offer than the one the board has agreed to.
+In such circumstances, there is less risk that the board is prioritizing one offer based on its own interests over an alternative offer that would be more beneficial to shareholders.
+However, the problem is that there is no mechanism available to monitor whether the offer the board is pursuing is the optimal offer for the company.
+Although merger agreements are approved by shareholders, a merger agreement that is completely locked-up by the exclusion of a fiduciary out provision, and assuming no competitive process was performed prior to signing, does not enable shareholders to effectively monitor the board’s decision.
+The main tool through which shareholders can ascertain whether the agreement is the best the company can receive is the market mechanism.
+In order to be able to determine the best price a company can receive, one must have a thorough knowledge, not only of the selling company but also of the potential acquirers, including the ability to estimate the potential synergies that potential acquirers may derive by purchasing the company.
 This information is highly complex and very costly for shareholders to obtain.
-Most likely they will not have this information which is crucial for estimating the highest price the company can receive for its sale.
-Market exposure is the main venue through which shareholders could be reassured that the company received the highest price possible.
-As long as the company is fully exposed to the market, shareholders could presume that the offer they received is the best offer—otherwise a company which attributes higher value to their company would have made a higher bid.
+Most likely, they will not have access to this information which is crucial for estimating the highest price the company can receive for its sale.
+Market exposure is the main vehicle through which shareholders can be assured that the company received the highest price possible.
+As long as the company is fully exposed to the market, shareholders can presume that the offer they received is the best offer, otherwise, a bidder that attributes higher value to their company would have made a higher bid.